ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 ## Using the CLI verbose mode
 {: #openwhisk_rest_api_cli_v}

 The OpenWhisk CLI is an interface to the OpenWhisk REST API.
 You can run the CLI in verbose mode with the flag `-v`, which prints all the information about the HTTP request and response.

 Display the Namespace value for the current user by running the following command:
 ```
-wsk namespace list -v
+bx wsk namespace list -v
 ```
 {: pre}